Apache Gold: Plot

 Santer persuades the chief of a Kiowa tribe to attack the meeting.
 Klekih-petra is hereby killed and Winnetou is captured by his arch enemies who plan to torture him.

 Old Shatterhand risks his life in order to save Winnetou.
 At night he sneaks into the Kiowa's camp and cuts the chief's son's fetters.
-Winnetou can escape but doesn't see his saviour.
+Winnetou escapes but doesn't see his savior.

 Now Old Shatterhand and his supporters commence a crusade against Santer and his henchmen.
-They go to Santers strongpoint, a town called Roswell.
+They go to Santer's strongpoint, a town called Roswell.
 There a tremendous fight takes place.
 But Winnetou also has unfinished business with Santer and goes there too.
 As an outsider he cannot tell the good men from the bad ones.
 He and his warriors attack the whole town.

-Old Shatterhand gets wounded and is captured.
+Old Shatterhand is wounded and captured.
 Winnetou has him brought to the Apache village.
-Thanks to the dedication of Intschu-tschuna's daughter Nsho-tshi (Marie Versini) he survives.
-But once he has recovered he must stand trial.
+Upon his reawakening, Intschu-tschuna's daughter Nsho-tshi does not believe his story.
+It is decided that once he has recovered he must stand trial.
 He claims an ordeal by battle.
-Chief Intshu-tshuna himself takes him on and Old Shatterhand narrowly wins.
+Chief Intshu-tshuna himself takes him on a canoe race and Old Shatterhand narrowly wins.

-After Old Shatterhand has spared the chief and Nsho-tshi has discovered proof that Shatterhand did free her brother, Shatterhand and Winnetou become officially friends.
+After Old Shatterhand has spared the chief and Nsho-tshi has discovered proof that Shatterhand did free her brother, Shatterhand and Winnetou become Blood brothers.

-Although this tribe is at the brink of civilisation and the leading family does already build houses, Nsho-tshi wants to attend a school in St. Louis before she marries Old Shatterhand.
+Although this tribe is at the brink of civilization and the leading family does already build houses, Nsho-tshi wants to attend a school in St. Louis before she marries Old Shatterhand.
 In order to cover the looming expenses her family goes to their source of gold.
 But Santer is still alive and hasn't ceased to pursue his evil plans.
 He follows and ambushes them.
 Winnetou's father dies during the fight and Nsho-tshi dies only little later in the arms of Old Shatterhand.